lamegaton/lamegaton.github.io/_posts/notebook/tips/2021-08-29-simple-way-to-pick-a-monitor.md

 description: "Simple way to pick a monitor"
 comments: false
 ---
-Have you ever felt anxious and spent many hours on looking for an electronic product?
-I have the same issue.
-One of the reason is because of the emerging technology and marketing strategy.
-But do we really need all of the new features?
-Actually not.
-To limit your options, please ask yourself "What do I really want from a \<product\>?".
-For a monitor, I will need a size big enough so I can code on one side and browsing web on the other side to search for solutions.
-I also want the resolution high enough so I don't see the big pixel.
-The last thing is HDMI port over older ports such as DVI or VGA
+Have you ever found yourself feeling anxious and spending countless hours researching an electronic product?
+I know the feeling all too well.
+The emergence of new technology and marketing strategies can make it challenging to determine what we really need in a product.
+However, it's important to ask ourselves, "What do I truly want from this product?" to help limit our options.

+For instance, when selecting a monitor, I require a size that's big enough to enable me to code on one side and browse the web on the other to search for solutions.
+Additionally, I prefer a high enough resolution that prevents me from seeing pixelation.
+Lastly, I prefer having HDMI ports instead of older ports such as DVI or VGA.
 ![dvi-hdmi](https://user-images.githubusercontent.com/5988492/131261114-8a6c4aee-e63a-453e-b70b-e1afbceb1da4.png)

 ----